typicode/husky/DOCS.md

 ## Debug

-It's basic for the moment, but you can use `HUSKY_DEBUG=true` to log debug messages.
+It's basic for the moment, but you can use `HUSKY_DEBUG=1` to log debug messages.

 ## Multiple commands